Jaxpi/gift-guide-app/README.md

 ## Installation

 To install this application, clone the code into your terminal for the respective repository.
-Then, install express package by entering the command npm i into the terminal.
+Then, install express package by entering the command npm i into the terminal and run npm run develop.

 ## Usage